 ZFS Deduplication

 ZFS supports deduplication as a feature.
-Deduplication means that identical data is only stored once, and this can greatly reduce storage size.
-However deduplication is a compromise and balance between many factors, including cost, speed, and resource needs.
-It must be considered exceedingly carefully and the implications understood, before being used in a pool.
-Deduplication on ZFS Deduplication is one technique ZFS can use to store file and other data in a pool.
+Deduplication means that identical data is only stored once, which can significantly reduce storage size.
+However, deduplication is a compromise and balance between many factors, including cost, speed, and resource needs.
+Consider and understand the implications of using deduplication before adding it to a pool.

 Read full post gdoc_arrow_right_alt